 The site known as the Glebe in the Village (see Map 8) was 'nominated' for consideration when the Neighbourhood Plan Steering Group made its 'call for land' in 2016.
 The site was appraised alongside the other sites that came forward.
 The appraisal and conclusions on its suitability for development was shared with the community at a consultation event in September 2016.
 Given the limited alternatives, we are supportive of a small-scale residential development, of up to five dwellings on a part of the site, if there is a significant and permanent community gain in terms of play and recreation space and a community woodland on the rest of the site that will be held in trust as a community asset to serve the recreation needs of the community in perpetuity.
 The site lies within the Conservation Area and is highly visible from the churchyard.
 It is designated in the Conservation Area Appraisal as a "space of merit" (see Map 6).
 Design and layout will be critical.
 There is significant community concern about the visual impact of any development on the character of this historic part of the Village.
-There is concern about the surrounds the Village.
+There is concern about the environmental impact too, as the site is currently part of the countryside that surrounds the Village.
 These concerns are reflected in the criteria of policy HS03.